xcart/xcart-docs/_pages/kb_en/modules/segment.md

 order: 230
 published: true
 ---
-X-Cart is integrated with Segment via a special free [Segment Integration](https://market.x-cart.com/addons/segment-integration.html "Segment Integration") module.
+X-Cart is integrated with Segment via a special free addon [Segment Integration](https://market.x-cart.com/addons/segment-integration.html "Segment Integration").
 The integration provides access to such useful tools like Goole Analytics, Mixpanel, Pinterest Tags, Google Ads, Facebook Pixel, Kissmetrics, etc.

-To start using the module install it as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To start using the addon, install it as described in {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-When installed and enabled, create a free account with [Segment.com](https://app.segment.com/signup "Segment Integration") in a separate tab, while keeping the X-Cart Segment Integration page open.
+After the addon has been installed and enabled, create a free account with [Segment.com](https://app.segment.com/signup "Segment Integration") in a separate tab, while keeping the X-Cart Segment Integration page open.

 ![installed.png]({{site.baseurl}}/attachments/ref_2tHtk4OT/installed.png)